Daintree Walking Tracks

 If you are a serious hiker and camper then a trip out to Snapper Island may be your thing.
 Snapper Island is a National and Marine Park lying off Cape Kimberley surrounded by fringing Reefs.
 Snapper Island has good snorkelling and swimming in pure blue waters and great boat fishing on the Reef edge.

 Please note no camp fires are permitted on the island.
 There are toilets and picnic tables provided and Crocodylus Village is the place to book your kayaking tour to the island and arrange to camp overnight if you do not have your own boat and equipment.
-Give them a call on 07 4098 9166

-There are so many great walks that are mapped out and there are so many that are not that if you really want to experience the full beauty that the Daintree Cape Tribulation area has to offer then you need to stay in some comfortable hotel,resort, bed and breakfast or hostel style Accommodation.
+Why not stay longer - There are so many great walks that are mapped out and there are so many that are not that if you really want to experience the full beauty that the Daintree Cape Tribulation area has to offer then you need to stay in some comfortable hotel,resort, bed and breakfast or hostel style Accommodation.
 There are quite a number of Accommodation house locations to choose from such as beachfront resorts, spa resorts in the rainforest, cosy bed and breakfast Accommodation or for the budget backpacker hostel share style Accommodation